 Eventually, he reveals to his mother what he has become, and to his shock she asks him to turn her to save her from her illness.
 He agrees, and the two of them make their way to Paris again where they encounter the Theatre des Vampires.
-Lestat turns Nicolas, who refuses to drink and seal the transformation, and therefore falls ill and begins to die.
+Lestat turns a willing Nicolas, becomes catatonic due to the transformation.
 So Lestat and his mother Gabrielle start off to find the one vampire who might be able to cure him, Marius.
 Lestat finds him, after Gabrielle has deserted him and Nicolas has died, and departs for the New World to reinvent himself.
 There he meets Louis and Claudia, two people who are about to teach him the meaning of the word 'unpredictable'...

 As an official cast recording isn't released yet, the best place to hear the music is at the Lestat Download Center.

 This Work Contains Examples Of:

 - Adaptation Distillation: For an adaptation of two books and one Film of the Book, it's not half bad.

 - Angry Mob Song: "Kill Your Own Kind", although Armand is the only one singing most of the time- the rest of the Theatre des Vampires only joins in during the chorus.

 - The Big Damn Kiss: Unusual example at the end of "After All This Time"; Armand and Lestat kiss for damn near a minute before Armand starts to make his exit, but they hate each other and it's an attempt to assert dominance on Armand's part.